Popular in | December |

 The price you pay for your flight to Tucson may vary depending on when you book.
 For the best chance of a lower fare, look to book 70 days in advance of your trip.
 Fares are likely to increase a fortnight or so before your departure date.

-The most popular airlines flying from New York to Tucson are American Airlines, Delta and United Airlines.
+The most popular airlines flying from New York to Tucson are American Airlines, United Airlines and Delta.

 The cheapest airlines flying from New York to Tucson are United Airlines, Delta and American Airlines.